patrick-kidger/jaxtyping/docs/api/runtime-type-checking.md

 In either case, the actual business of checking types is performed with the help of a runtime type-checking library.
 The two most popular are [beartype](https://github.com/beartype/beartype) and [typeguard](https://github.com/agronholm/typeguard).
 (If using typeguard, then specifically the version `2.*` series should be used.
 Later versions -- `3` and `4` -- have some known issues.)

+!!! warning

+    Avoid using `from __future__ import annotations`, or stringified type annotations, where possible.
+These are largely incompatible with runtime type checking.
+See also [this FAQ entry](../faq.md#dataclass-annotations-arent-being-checked-properly).

 ---

 ::: jaxtyping.jaxtyped